Famous alto singers ( Top 12 )

 Sade was born in 1959, her real name is Helen Folasade Adu but she often uses the name Sade or Sade Adu as a singer.
 Born in Nigeria and brought up in England as her parents emigrated from Nigeria to the UK sometime during her childhood.
 She became famous during the 1980s when she made her album Diamond Life which was one of the best-selling albums of that year.
 Sade managed to pull this off with her new band simply called Sade, which wasn’t even a year old before she becomes a household name during the ’80s.

-In 1985 she got in the Billboard 200 in the UK with her album called Promise.
-Sade continued to sing from the mid-’80s till the early 2000’s when she took a well-deserved break for a couple of years, after which she came back to singing sometime during 2010.
+In 1985 she got into the Billboard 200 in the UK with her album called Promise.
+Sade continued to sing from the mid-’80s till the early 2000’s when she took a well-deserved break for a couple of years, after which she came back to singing sometime in 2010.

 6. Toni Braxton ( Contralto 3 Octaves Bb2- Bb5 )